Natural Gas System

 The natural gas industry, the analysis finds, must clean up its leaks to really deliver on its promise of less harm.
 Fortunately for gas companies, a few leaks in the gas system probably account for much of the problem and could be repaired.
 One earlier study examined about 75,000 components at processing plants.
 It found some 1,600 unintentional leaks, but just 50 faulty components were behind 60 percent of the leaked gas.

-“Reducing easily avoidable methane leaks from the natural gas system is important for domestic energy security,” said Robert Harriss, a methane researcher at the Environmental Defense Fund and a coauthor of the analysis.
+“Reducing easily avoidable methane leaks from the natural gas system is important for domestic security,” said Robert Harriss, a methane researcher at the Environmental Defense Fund and a coauthor of the analysis.
 “As Americans, none of us should be content to stand idly by and let this important resource be wasted through fugitive emissions and unnecessary venting.”

 One possible reason leaks in the gas industry have been underestimated is that emission rates for wells and processing plants were based on operators participating voluntarily.
 One EPA study asked 30 gas companies to cooperate, but only six allowed the EPA on site.